cathieG/CodeT5/README.md

 In "data/" folder, "data/raw/" contains the training, testing, and validation data that the professor provided us.
 "data/processed/" contains the flattened validation and test data that we preprocessed.
 Due to the flattened training data being too large, we couldn't include it in the repository.

+Additionally, we couldn't include the checkpoint (fine-tuned model) also because it was too large.